-- 4.1.
-Nipissing University is a diverse educational community that recognizes the importance of ensuring that efforts focused towards eliminating sexual violence need to be grounded in an appreciation that a student's experience is influenced by a multitude of factors, such as: sex, race, ethnicity, ancestry, language, faith, age, ability, socioeconomic status, sexual orientation and gender identity.
-The University also acknowledges that some acts of sexual violence are also acts of racism, ableism, sexism, transphobia, or homophobic or gender-based bullying. - 4.2.
-Nipissing University realizes the integral role that the institution has in addressing sexual violence, supporting students who have experienced violence, and raising public awareness about sexual violence.
-The University is committed to creating an environment where it is understood by all that sexual violence is unacceptable and will not be tolerated in any form.
-The University is dedicated to implementing ongoing sexual violence awareness, education, and prevention initiatives on campus, including topics such as consent, and supporting students who have experienced violence.
-The University will support these critical initiatives through the Action Against Gender Based Violence Committee, which will advise on campus initiatives relating to sexual violence. - 4.3.
-Nipissing University will ensure, to the best of its ability, that appropriate procedures are in place to respond to disclosures and reports of sexual violence.
-Supports and services are always available to all students who have experienced violence whether or not a formal complaint is filed.
+4.1.
+Nipissing University is a diverse educational community that recognizes the importance of ensuring that efforts focused towards eliminating sexual violence and sexual misconduct need to be grounded in an appreciation that a student's experience is influenced by a multitude of factors, such as: sex, race, ethnicity, ancestry, language, faith, age, ability, socioeconomic status, sexual orientation and gender identity.
+The University also acknowledges that some acts of sexual violence and sexual misconduct are also acts of racism, ableism, sexism, transphobia, or homophobic or gender-based bullying.

+4.2.
+Nipissing University realizes the integral role that the institution has in addressing sexual violence and sexual misconduct, supporting students who have experienced violence or sexual misconduct, and raising public awareness about sexual violence and sexual misconduct.
+The University is committed to creating an environment where it is understood by all that sexual violence and sexual misconduct is unacceptable and will not be tolerated in any form.
+The University is dedicated to implementing ongoing sexual violence and sexual misconduct awareness, education, and prevention initiatives on campus, including topics such as consent, and supporting students who have experienced violence and/or misconduct.
+The University will support these critical initiatives through the Action Against

+Gender Based Violence Committee, which will advise on campus initiatives relating to sexual violence and sexual misconduct.

+4.3.
+Nipissing University will ensure, to the best of its ability, that appropriate procedures are in place to respond to disclosures of sexual violence and reports of sexual violence or sexual misconduct.
+Supports and services are always available to all students who have experienced sexual violence or sexual misconduct whether or not a formal complaint is filed.
 Pathways to disclosure and reporting are outlined in Section 8.3 of this Policy.
-Additionally, the University will support members of the University Community who have experienced sexual violence, regardless of where or when the violence occurred.
+Additionally, the University will support members of the University Community who have experienced sexual violence or sexual misconduct, regardless of where or when the violence or misconduct occurred.
 All students enrolled at Nipissing University, including those who are on placement, studying at a distance, online or are not physically in North Bay, can receive support from the Sexual Violence Prevention and Education Coordinator.
-All members of the University Community should expect to receive support through the appropriate office if they have experienced sexual violence.
-Detailed information about on and off campus supports are provided on a dedicated website: www.nipissingu.ca/sexualviolence and in Section 8.5 of this Policy. - 4.4.
-Nipissing University is committed to the provision of a process that is committed to procedural fairness for all parties.
-Any student member of the University Community who is found to have committed an act of sexual violence shall be held accountable,
+All members of the University Community should expect to receive support through the appropriate office if they have experienced sexual violence or sexual misconduct.
+Detailed information about on and off campus supports are provided on a dedicated website: www.nipissingu.ca/sexualviolence_and in Section 8.5 of this Policy.

-- under the University's Code of Student Rights and Responsibilities, to the process outlined in this Policy and will be subject to outcomes, up to and including expulsion from academic enrollment and/or termination of student employment. - 4.5.
-Nipissing University is committed to responding to student disclosures and formal complaints of sexual violence fairly and expeditiously.
+4.4.
+Nipissing University is committed to the provision of a process that provides procedural fairness to all parties.
+Any student member of the University Community who is found to have committed an act of sexual violence, or sexual misconduct if also an employee, shall be held accountable, under the University's Code of Student Rights and Responsibilities, to the process outlined in this Policy, and will be subject to outcomes, up to and including expulsion from academic enrollment and/or termination of student employment.